-In Ireland, Plan is an active contributor to Dóchas effectiveness discussions and promotes this amongst peers in Ireland and globally.
+In Ireland, Plan International is an active contributor to Dóchas effectiveness discussions and promotes this amongst peers in Ireland and globally.

-Plan Ireland is a member of Dóchas, the umbrella group of NGOs in Ireland, and is fully compliant with the Irish Development NGO’s code of Corporate Governance.
+Plan International Ireland is a member of Dóchas, the umbrella group of NGOs in Ireland, and is fully compliant with the Irish Development NGO’s code of Corporate Governance.

-As a member of Dóchas, Plan Ireland is a signatory to the Dóchas Code of Conduct on Images and Messaging.
+As a member of Dóchas, Plan International Ireland is a signatory to the Dóchas Code of Conduct on Images and Messaging.
 Adherence to the Code is monitored by the Code Champion, the Media & Communications Officer, who ensures that all materials are Code compliant in advance of being made public.